paschal533/Decentralized-Netflix/README.md

-# Decenterize Netflix built with moralis and nextJs.
+# Decenterie Netflix built with moralis and nextJs.